marcinkuzminski/rhodecode/docs/api/api.rst

 Starting from RhodeCode version 1.2 a simple API was implemented.
 There's a single schema for calling all api methods.
 API is implemented with JSON protocol both ways.
-An url to send API request in RhodeCode is
+An url to send API request to RhodeCode is
 <your_server>/_admin/api

 API ACCESS FOR WEB VIEWS